 Eventually, I managed to sell all of my contemporary Imperial glass at a sad loss.
 Growing in its place however, was a collection of old glass, including some Fenton, Northwood and a real piece of Imperial, because I now knew the difference.
 I finally knew that there was a huge difference between old and newer Carnival Glass, and I knew the difference in price as well.
 The Carnival Glass with the “allure” was really expensive!
 It was my goal from then on, to figure out all the differences and nuances and to continue my research, which eventually lead me to EAPG, Opalescent and Stretch Glass.
 The rest brings me to today, where I still live in Williamsburg, Brooklyn.
-I have a rather large collection of Carnival Glass and have been buying and selling on eBay now for nearly five years.
+I have a rather large collection of Carnival Glass and have been buying and selling on eBay now for nearly nine years.
 I am writing this blog and dedicating it to you – the new buyer who might just now be falling in love with Carnival Glass.
 It is my intention, not to speak as an expert, but as someone with a great love and admiration for the long hours, sweat and passion that went into creating this great American glassware.
 It is my hope that I can guide you along the way and to help you stay on the right path and to not make the mistakes I made in the past.
 If you’re still reading this, then that means you’ll probably want to continue reading the rest of the blog.
 I have compiled a good deal of information for you, information that might make collecting more rewarding and less confusing, so here we go.

 The "Good Stuff"